-In the pipeline is extended opening (at the moment the bar’s only serving on Friday evenings), and events are planned for the neighbouring arch – live music, dining, brewery tours, beer festivals.
+Events are planned for the neighbouring arch – live music, dining, brewery tours, beer festivals.
 Kentish Town is not short of quality pubs, but the Camden Town Brewery Bar is something new, a lo-fi link between brewer and drinker.
 I can imagine more of London’s microbreweries – many of them also inhabiting spaces under arches – following suit.

 Camden Town Brewery Bar 55-59 Wilkin Street Mews